-- If considering multiple devices, fully involve your IP manager and a convergence expert from day one. - Identify and prioritize the problems you want to address, or risks you want to mitigate.
-E.g.: hurricanes, intruders, drive-by shootings, graffiti on the north wall, bullying in the cafeteria, or smoking in the bathroom.
+If considering multiple devices, fully involve your IP manager and a convergence expert from day one.

+Identify and priority-rank the problems you want to address or the risks you want to mitigate, such as hurricanes, intruders, drive-by shootings, graffiti on the north wall, bullying in the cafeteria, or smoking in the bathroom.
 Each of these requires very different solutions, only some of which involve high technology.

-- Beware of mission drift.
-At the end of the day go back to your originally identified problem and ask yourself, "Do the solutions we chose match the problems we wanted to address?" - If technology is part of your planned solution, emphasize quality and performance more than low bids.
-Inexpensive cameras and recorders generally produce useless images.
-Inexperienced installers are more likely to make mistakes or go out of business. - Include generators, back-up batteries, or other secondary power sources.
-Without them your system may fail just when you need it the most. - Do your homework.
-Research makes and models of equipment, and seek out first hand reports of their effectiveness.
-Many schools have moved boldly into the high tech security arena, for better or for worse.
-Seek out these pioneers, and take advantage of their lessons learned.
-Nobody is in a better position to counsel schools about what works and what doesn't. - The more specific your RFP the better.
+Beware of mission drift.
+Always go back to your originally identified problem and ask yourself, "Do the solutions we chose match the problems we wanted to address?"

+If technology is part of your planned solution, emphasize quality and performance more than low bids.
+Inexpensive cameras and recorders generally produce less useful images.
+Inexperienced installers are more likely to make mistakes or go out of business.

+Include generators, back-up batteries, or other secondary power sources.
+Without them your system may fail just when you need it them most.

+Do your homework.
+Research makes and models of equipment and seek out first-hand reports of their effectiveness.
+Many schools have moved boldly into the high-tech security arena, for better or for worse.
+Seek out these pioneers and take advantage of their lessons learned.
+Nobody is in a better position to counsel schools about what works and what doesn't.

+The more specific your request for proposals the better.
 Allowing vendors to use an "equivalent" device rather than the one you have identified may result in a lower bid using a substandard device that doesn't hold up.
-Consider asking for two kinds of bids: some meeting your specifications, and others without those constraints.
-Then compare the two to see if new options should be considered. - Make full payment contingent upon functional equipment - and be specific about what "functional" means.
-I.e. "A recorded image of two similarly dressed individuals at 2 a.m. at the rear gate will be clear enough to distinguish between them, and identify them." - Finally, remember that security technology cannot solve all school security problems.
+Consider asking for two kinds of bids, some meeting your specifications and others without those constraints.
+Then compare the two to see if new options should be considered.

+Make full payment contingent upon functionality and be specific about what "functional" means, such as "A recorded image of two similarly dressed individuals at 2 a.m. at the rear gate shall be clear enough to identify and distinguish between them."

+• Finally, remember that security technology cannot solve all school security problems.
 Integrate technological solutions into broader prevention and intervention measures, ranging from practicing crisis response drills to building a positive school climate.

-What's New
+What's New this Quarter